Making Contingency Plans

 If you’re starting to make contingency plans, you’re in good company.
 For example, one leading global automobile manufacturer monitors many hundreds of its suppliers for weather hazards, among other risks.
 They understand that even if their suppliers don’t have contingency plans, their company must.
 If they believe one of their suppliers will be unable to supply, that triggers a business-continuity plan that is component-specific, and prompts engagement with the supplier.
 Actions can include buying up all existing supplier stock, expediting upcoming deliveries, or even acquiring the whole company.

-These types of proactive planning practices mean organizations can prepare for supplier issues ahead of time to either mitigate those risks or lessen their impact on their company’s ability to deliver product as expected.
+These types of proactive planning practices mean organizations can prepare for supplier issues ahead of time.
+They can either mitigate those risks or lessen their impact on their company’s ability to deliver product as expected.
 As such, the company stops the cycle of delays, restarts the supply chain flow, and reduces costs.
 They are doing more than just reacting too late.
 They become the hero, trusted to deliver when other companies may not be able.

 Independent of your supplier footprint, you need visibility not only into their risks that could impact your ability to deliver but also how critical each supplier is to your performance.
 Focusing on those suppliers that have an immediate, direct, and substantial influence on your operations will ensure your priorities are in the right place.
 Then, you can prepare for any disruptions by referring to whichever contingency plan best suits the situation at hand.